PostHog/posthog.com/contents/handbook/growth/sales/sales-operations.md

 Downtime means that queries won't load, but event ingestion will still continue to work fine.

-_What's the difference between Postgres and Clickhouse?_
+_What's the difference between Postgres and ClickHouse?_

 Postgres you can write huge volumes to, but for analytics queries it's very slow once a team has thousands of users or more.
 The advantage is that it's super easy to deploy - so a good way to ie get a small project in a huge enterprise up and running.
-However, you you can't migrate from Postgres to Clickhouse (since the data format is different later).
-Clickhouse is massively more scalable, but requires a lot more work to deploy, so we provide extra support from our infra team to get everything set up and refined over the first few weeks.
+However, you you can't migrate from Postgres to ClickHouse (since the data format is different later).
+ClickHouse is massively more scalable, but requires a lot more work to deploy, so we provide extra support from our infra team to get everything set up and refined over the first few weeks.

 _What if the customer knows their user volumes but has no idea about number of events?_